johnbeve/PHI-696/Project-3/README.md

   Answer: aligned with
   In BFO and RO, the property "aligned with" is transitive, which means if a is aligned with b, and b is aligned with c, then a is aligned with c.
 In addition, aligned with can be applied to both occurrent entities, say processes, and continuant entities, such as individuals with blood relationships.

   The counterexample can be the cases that involves possible worlds.
-For example, m is aligned with n in the actural world, and n is aligned with q in a possible world, then it may not be the case that m is aligned with q, say Many is aligned with Mike in blood relation, and Otto would be aligned with Mary in a possible world if Mary gave birth to Otto.
-Then Otto is not aligned with Mike.
+For example, m is aligned with n in the actural world, and n is aligned with q in a possible world, then it may not be the case that m is aligned with q.

   (c)  Asymmetric

   Answer: has role in modeling.
   The definition: A relation between a biological, experimental, or computational artifact and an entity it is used to study, in virtue of its replicating or approximating features of the studied entity.
-  If the declared characteristic of an artifact x is universally declared to be asymmetric to an entity y, then it follows that there are no such cases where the relationship between artifact x and entity y is symmetric.
+  If a relational quality between artifact x and y is asymmetric per se, then it follows that there are no such cases where the relationship between artifact x and entity y is symmetric.
 But it is possible that an artifact x's relation to entity y may be in some cases symmetric.

   (d)  Functional

   Answer: characteristic of
   The definition: a relation between a spefically dependent continaunt (the characteristic) and any other entity (the bearer), in which the characteristic depends on the bearer for its existence.
 The RO "characteristic of" is functional, which means, if x is characteristic of y, there is only one bearer y for any x.
-However, for a given individual, the property "characteristic of" can have more values.
-Take the Moon as an example, not only cold is characteristic of the Moon, but round is also characteristic of the Moon.
+However, for a given characteristic, there can be more than one bearer.

   (e)  Inverse Functional